Imaad08/student2/_posts/2023-09-07-Week3LabNotebook.md

 ---

+## Stock Simulator Graphs
+This is a continuation of the Stock Simulator Math where we instead now display the data on graphs.

+### Problems:
+> • Whenever we made the server, the images would not show but they would on VS Code.

+### Solutions:
+> • Me and Tanay both downloaded the inmages from VS Code and inserted them with Mardown boxes.

+### Skills used/learned:

+> • We learned how to use the `pandas` module and how to plot existing data

+---

 ## Weather Lookup description:
 I wanted to have at least one project that used an API key for something and I decided that doing a weather app would be the most convenient.
 Using an OpenWeatherMap API key, I was able to fetch weather data from any city that was inputted and display the results